harikt/aurav2book/manuscript/di.md

 ## Factories and Dependency Fulfillment

-Creating a service for each of the model objects in our application can become tiresome.
+Creating a service for each of the model objects in our application can become tedious.
 We may need to create other models, and we don't want to have to create a separate service for each one.
 In addition, we may need to create model objects from within another object.
 Finally, we don't want to create model objects until we actually need them.
 This is where we can make use of